shivanshu-semwal/blog/_posts/2023-01-01-userscripts.md

 ---
 title: How to use userscripts
 layout: post
+tags:
+    - webdev
+    - web
+description: How to use userscripts to do repetitive tasks.
 ---

 Userscripts, are uses to run javascript on top of a website to automate some repetitive task or add or remove elements, and many other tasks like scraping.